Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/refraction-use.md

 If you place the object inside the [Influence Volume](Reflection-Probe.html#influence-volume) of a Reflection Probe, HDRP uses the Proxy Volume from the probe.
 For more information about the size and shape of a Proxy Volume in a probe, see [Assign a custom Proxy Volume to a Reflection Probe](Reflection-Proxy-Volume.md#assign-a-custom-proxy-volume-to-a-reflection-probe).

-Note: Refraction might not be noticeable if your Material uses the planar refraction model and the probe's Proxy Volume uses the **Infinite** shape.
+Note: Refraction might not be noticeable if your Material uses the box refraction model and the probe's Proxy Volume uses the **Infinite** shape.

 If the object isn't inside the Influence Volume of a Reflection Probe, HDRP uses the following:

 - The **Sphere** Proxy Volume shape with a 10 meter radius, if the Material uses the [sphere refraction model](refraction-models.md#sphere-refraction-model).
-- The **Box** Proxy Volume shape with the same dimensions as the Renderer's bounding box, if the Material uses the [planar refraction model](refraction-models.md#planar-refraction-model) or the [thin refraction model](refraction-models.md#thin-refraction-model).
+- The **Infinite** Proxy Volume shape, if the Material uses the [box refraction model](refraction-models.md#box-refraction-model) or the [thin refraction model](refraction-models.md#thin-refraction-model).

 You might see seams or artifacts on the object, because the shape of the environment usually doesn't exactly match the shape of the Proxy Volume.
 You should try to use a Proxy Volume shape that matches your environment as closely as possible.